skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   Maximum number of (simulated) T-states to run for.
 Overrides the `STOP` address (if given).

---no-audio
-  Don't capture audio delays.
-This can reduce memory usage and increase performance when tracing code that exercises the speaker over a long period.

 -n, --no-interrupts
   Don't execute interrupt routines.